 Many physician loan programs will provide up to $750,000 with zero money down and no PMI requirement.
 Higher loan amounts may require down payments of at least 5%.

-Unlike other mortgage programs, physician loans will accept future-dated employment contracts as proof of earning potential so it can be a great option for nurses who have to relocate for new jobs.
+Unlike other mortgage programs, physician loans will accept future-dated employment contracts as proof of earning potential, which can be a great option for nurses who relocate for new jobs.

 Pros: